-Create opportunities for children to explore different behaviours.
-Labelling children makes them feel that they are expected to always behave in a particular way.
-A child who is routinely considered to be smart and intelligent, may feel extremely stressed out of fear of not meeting the expectations of the teacher.
-A child who is called 'lazy' may not feel motivated to do any work since no one expects anything from the child!
-So called 'good' labels can be as constraining to a child's development as 'bad' labels.
+Create opportunities for adolescents to explore different ways of being and behaving.
+Labelling adolescents makes them feel that they are expected to always behave in a particular way.
+An adolescent who is routinely considered to be smart and intelligent, may feel extremely stressed out of fear of not meeting the expectations of the family.
+An adolescent who is called 'lazy' may not feel motivated to do any work since no one expects anything from the adolescent!
+So called 'good' labels can be as constraining to an adolescent's development as 'bad' labels.

-Avoiding labels
+Scenario: Avoiding labels

-Situation: Adult handing out labels to children.
-Some students are already standing with labels round their necks:
+Adult handing out labels to adolescents.
+Some adolescents are already standing with labels round their necks:

-Labels are: lazy, disorganised, disruptive, naughty, smart, forgetful, intelligent, charming, grumpy, untidy, friendly, rude, polite
+Labels are: intelligent, charming, friendly, rude, polite, hardworking, careless, helpful, shy